 - Create inventory management systems

 - Develop expertise in global forest products and carbon markets

-Local communities and indigenous groups now control upwards of 25 percent of forests in the tropics, where the bulk of deforestation occurs; in these countries, small and medium-sized forest enterprises typically account for as much as 90 percent of the businesses engaged in forest products processing, often accounting for over 50 percent of forest-related jobs.
+Local communities and indigenous groups now control upwards of 25 percent of forests in the tropics, where the bulk of deforestation occurs; in these countries, small and medium-sized forest enterprises typically account for as much as 90 percent of the businesses engaged in forest products processing, often accounting for more than 50 percent of forest-related jobs.

 TREES receives funding from: